Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 ### Key Questions to Figure Out
 * How am I going to get this product into customers' hands?
-What marketing strategies am I going to test?
-Offline?
-Online?
-Which digital channels?
+* What marketing strategies am I going to test?
+    * Offline?
+    * Online?
+    * Which digital channels?

 ### Action Items
    * Order cards (if doing physical) - lead times can be months depending on queue backlogs and quality of cards
    * Test secondary compliance / risk policy set-up (e.g. information security, AML training)
-   * Start trying cards, make sure product works, identify edge cases
+   * Start trying cards, make sure product works, identify edge cases and bugs
    * Identify beta test population
-   * Set-up launch page and waitlist
+   * Set up launch page and waitlist

 ### Deliverables
    * Have a marketing plan with hypothesis and how you’re going to test each of them